6 Formulas and Functions

 6.7 Text Functions

-A task splitting a text into different parts by using four text functions.
+This section demonstrates splitting text into different parts using four text functions.

-Excel has several functions for performing operations on texts.
-For example, you can determine the length of a text and retrieve certain pieces of text from a larger text.
+Excel includes functions for manipulating text.
+For example, you can determine the length of a text string or extract specific parts of a string.

-In Figure 6.11, you see some full names in column A. The idea is to extract the first and last names out of the full names and put these in separate columns.
-In the example, the first and last names are separated by a space.
-This makes it possible to split the text at this point.
-To extract the different parts you need to know the location of the space.
-The text before the space is the first name and the text after the space is the last name.
-To determine the right part, you also need to know the total length of the text.
+shows full names in column A. The goal is to extract the first and last names into separate columns.
+In this example, the first and last names are separated by a space, which can be used as a delimiter.
+To extract the names, you need to find the position of the space and know the total length of the text.
+The text before the space is the first name, and the text after the space is the last name.

 Figure 6.11: Full names and the extracted fiirst and last names.